ramananda1110/Data-Scraping-Project/README.md

 Visit http://127.0.0.1:8000/scrape-data in your browser to see the application running.

 ### Conclusion
-This project efficiently scrapes data from an external website, extracting roll numbers and their corresponding results.
+This project efficiently scrapes data from an external website.
 The scraped data is then stored in a MySQL database for easy access and management.
 The system automates the process, ensuring smooth and reliable data collection.